oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 >“…a young man of noble birth, brave in action and alert in mind, possessing an intelligence quite beyond the ordinary barbarian…and he showed in his countenance and in his eyes the fire of the mind within.”[^18]

-In contrast, Paterculus notes all of Varus’s flaws – his slow wit, his poor track record as the former governor of Syria, and his preference to litigating from the camp rather than actual combat.[^19]
+In contrast, Paterculus notes all of Varus’s flaws – his slow wit, his poor track record as the former governor of Syria, and his preference for litigating from the camp rather than actual combat.[^19]
 Even though Paterculus recognizes Arminius’s abilities, Paterculus still rests the blame of the *Varusschlacht* solely on Varus just like Cassius Dio and Florus did later.
 Since Paterculus considers Varus’s incompetence as the reason for the impending disaster, Arminius is nothing more than an opportunist.
 Paterculus acknowledges Arminius’s fervor, but the German served as an instrument of fortune to punish Varus.